proximagr/Bicep-Playground-2/README.md

   * deployAppSQLKv
   * deployAppGw (WAF v2)

+With the deployAppSQLKv will deploy an App Service, an Azure SQL and a KeyVault to Store the SQL connection string

 This script runs on a subscription level, it will create the Resource Group.
 I use a randomizer based on deployment name for the resource names